FDIC logo

 Action required.

-Contact your providers ahead of the conversion deadlines to ensure you understand their timeline for the ISO 20022 adoption and any changes you may need to make to your process.
+Contact your providers ahead of the conversion deadlines to ensure you understand their timeline for the ISO 20022 November updates and any changes you may need to make to your process.

 Additional resources: